See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Experiments and Results

 \subsection{Volumetric Resection through MPC-Planner}

-The surgical planner described in Section~\ref{sec:planner} was evaluated across three increasingly complex tasks.
-First, it was used to resect phantom tissue with user-defined objectives and constraints to simulate a challenging resection scenario.
-Second, the constraint was defined by the presence of a subsurface critical structure extracted from an OCT C-scan.
-Third, the planner was deployed on \textit{ex vivo} porcine tissue.
+The surgical planner described in Section~\ref{sec:planner} was evaluated across three increasingly complex tasks: phantom tissue resection with user-defined objectives and constraints, resection with a subsurface critical structure extracted from an OCT C-scan, and lastly a test on \textit{ex-vivo} porcine tissue.
+All planning tasks were originally simulated in Python, before being translated to the RATS system.
 Across all experiments, the permissible angular tilt of the laser was limited to $10^{\circ}$ to prevent collisions within the workspace.